sso

 Usage

-Install Playbook
+Install Keycloak

 Install from controller node (offline)

-Making the sso zip archive available to the playbook working directory, and setting sso_offline_install to True, allows to skip the download tasks.
+Making the sso zip archive available to the playbook working directory, and setting sso_offline_install to true, allows to skip the download tasks.
 The local path for the archive does match the downloaded archive path, so that it is also used as a cache when multiple hosts are provisioned in a cluster.

-sso_offline_install: True
+sso_offline_install: true

 Downloading from the Customer Portal